 There are a number of auxiliary display layers that are useful for reference.
 These are taken from the SIP portal and include political districts, Vision Zero and other priority areas.
 These are accessible via the hamburger button on the left side of the map.

+List of Filters

 Vision Zero Zones

 Vision Zero Intersections